 MADD is also hoping to launch an online course by October 2012 that will help first responders, medical personnel, social workers and police officers to learn compassion when delivering death notifications.

-Contact the Massachusetts drunk-driving accident attorneys at the Law Offices of Jeffrey S. Glassman, LLC if you or a loved one is a victim of a drunk-driving accident in Boston or the surrounding areas.
-Call 1-877-617-5333 for a free and confidential appointment to discuss your case.
+Contact the Massachusetts drunk-driving accident attorneys at the Jeffrey Glassman Injury Lawyers, LLC if you or a loved one is a victim of a drunk-driving accident in Boston or the surrounding areas.
+Call (617) 777-7777 for a free and confidential appointment to discuss your case.

 Police trained in delivering tragic news, by Larry Copeland, USA Today.